ericung/notesaboutlife/README.md

 Food Wars

-Muffins - Light as air and sweet\
+Muffins as light as air and sweet\
-Chicken Noodle Soup - For the sick\
+Chicken Noodle Soup are for the sick\
-Potatoes - Healthy and hearty\
+Potatoes are healthy and hearty\
-Dasani - Essential but need to cleanse and purify it otherwise you’ll get salmonella\
+Dasani are essential but need to cleanse and purify it otherwise you’ll get salmonella\
-Beer - It’s usually brown, stays at home, and used for fun\
+Beer are usually brown, stays at home, and used for fun\

 Sometimes food needs to be produced in a factory but it’s artificial and has too many preservatives but if they are produced with time, skills, and love at home they have soul.